bigartm/visartm/docs/overview.rst

 Overview
 ===========================================

-ARTM Online is a cool tool for visualization off topic models.
+VisARTM is a cool tool for visualization off topic models.
 It uses BigARTM as core.

 See what we can: